sethen/rocket-science/README.md

 ## List
-You can find all of these implementations at [./src/data-structures/list](./src/data-structures/list)
+You can find all of the implementations of **List** at [./src/data-structures/list](./src/data-structures/list)

 ## Queue
-You can find the implementation of a Queue at [./src/data-structures/list/queue/index.ts](./src/data-structures/list/queue/index.ts)
+You can find the implementation of a **Queue** at [./src/data-structures/list/queue/index.ts](./src/data-structures/list/queue/index.ts)

-A queue is a linear data structure that follows the First In, First Out (FIFO) principle, meaning the first element added to the queue will be the first one to be removed.
+A **Queue** is a linear data structure that follows the _First In, First Out (FIFO)_ principle, meaning the first element added to the queue will be the first one to be removed.
 It is similar to a real-life queue, like waiting in line—those who arrive first get served first.

-### Key Operations
+### Implemented Methods
 * **dequeue**
   * Remove an element from the front of the queue (think shift in arrays)
 * **enqueue(value)**